nvpm/nvpm/README.md

 by `flux`, as mentioned above.

 3. `line`: will be resposible for constructing the tab and status lines with many  more  features,  including  a new syntax that's being developed as we speak.
-You see, there are many plug-ins  of  the  sort out there, and all of them seem to require the user to learn how to manipulate VimL data structure such  as  list  and  dictionaries.
-I'm sure that's the  best  solution  when performance is concerned,  but  it's  done at the peril of begginer users.
+You see, there are many plug-ins  of  the sort out there, and all of them  seem  to  require  the  user  learn  how  to  manipulate   VimL  data structures  such  as  lists  and  dictionaries.
+I'm  sure  that's the best solution when performance is concerned, but it's done at the  peril  of the begginers.
 I  intend  to  attend both persons.
 This new syntax is gonna be treated by the `flux` plug-in as well.

 The  `zoom`  plug-in already undergone these changes and it's no longer part of the current  (and  frozen)  nvpm.
 The same will happen with it's parsing,